Fred-Hutch-Innovation-Lab/FHIL-data-science-knowledgebase/docs/computational-resources/programming-best-practices.md

 # Best practices in programming

+## Reproducible compute environments

+Anaconda changed it's licensing for large institutions, making it less accessible.
+FH now has it's own mirror of some conda channels: https://conda-forge.fredhutch.org/

+Modules used on the HPC can be bundled as a container for publication purposes.
+I don't know the exact details of this, but consider asking scicomp if you used modules to process some data and want to publish the image with your findings.

 ## Notebooks and reports

 Notebooks such as quarto, jupyter, and R markdown allow interactive programming with nice GUIs to facilitate active analysis with data.
 They can be paired with static report rendering to produce deliverables.